khaizbt/imkg-ecommerce/README.md

 ## Thanks

-Thank you Warung Pintar team, sorry for the shortcomings in this project, I am waiting for good news from the Warung Pintar team ;)
+Thank you, sorry for the shortcomings in this project, If you have feedback or improvement in this project, Just PR! :)